dfelinto/blender-manual/manual/modeling/meshes/editing/duplicating/screw.rst

 Counterclockwise effect.

-.. admonition:: Vectors that aren't parallel with Blender Axis
+.. note:: Vectors that aren't parallel with Blender Axis
-   :class: note

    The high sensibility for the vector doesn't apply to vectors that give the Screw Tool a starting angle (Ex: any non-parallel vector),